 In the case of country reviews, the questionnaire will be standardised and focused on actions taken to follow up on relevant FSAP and ROSC recommendations and other topics included in the TOR as agreed by the SCSI.
 In the case of recommendations relating to ROSC assessments, the questionnaire will require the reporting of progress made with regards to the relevant principles.
 The authorities under review should provide the review team with copies of the most recent FSAP reports and supporting documentation (detailed assessments and relevant technical notes) if these have not been published (all future FSAPs and ROSC assessments of FSB member jurisdictions are expected to be publicly available); copies of the most recent IMF Article IV reports; and key contact persons in order to facilitate any necessary follow-up questions on the information provided and for the purpose of subsequent policy discussions.
-The questionnaire will normally be drafted by the Secretariat before the peer review team is selected, and submitted to the SCSI for approval.
+The draft questionnaire will be prepared by the Secretariat in collaboration with the peer review team, and submitted to the SCSI for approval.

-The review team will also consult with the IMF-World Bank FSAP team and/or the relevant IMF desk in order to obtain additional information on the reviewed jurisdiction.
+The review team will also consult with the IMF-World Bank FSAP/ROSC assessors and/or the relevant IMF desk in order to obtain additional information on the reviewed jurisdiction.